Bachelor of Music (BM)

 - An etude

-- A complete sonata by Haydn, Mozart, Schubert, or Beethoven, excluding Beethoven opus 49 & 79
+- A complete sonata by Haydn, Mozart, Schubert, or Beethoven, excluding Beethoven opp.
+49 and 79

 - A complete work of a 19th-century composer

-- One piece or single movement by a contemporary composer
+- One piece or single movement of contemporary, modern or impressionist style

 - An etude of virtuosity at the level of those by Chopin, Liszt, Rachmaninoff, Scriabin, Debussy, Bartok, Stravinsky or Ligeti

-- Applicants must prepare a full-length (60 minute minimum), memorized recital, which includes works from at least four contrasting style periods, including a contemporary work.
+- Applicants must prepare a full-length (60 minute minimum), memorized recital, which includes works from at least four contrasting style periods, including a work that is either contemporary, modern or impressionist.
 In addition, pianists must present from memory an etude of virtuosity at the level of those by Chopin, Liszt, Rachmaninoff, Scriabin, Debussy, Bartok, Stravinsky or Ligeti.
-Applicants should also be prepared for sight-reading and an interview as part of their second-round, live audition.
-All second-round, live DMA piano auditions will be 30 minutes in length.

 - All applicants should carefully note that no concerti will be accepted as audition pieces and that all audition pieces MUST be memorized.
-Persons failing to prepare the full audition program following the guidelines described above on both the prescreen recording AND for the live audition, will not be permitted to perform a live audition nor offered admission to the program.
+Persons failing to prepare the full audition program following the guidelines described above, will not be permitted to advance to the second round of consideration nor offered admission to the program.

 - For admission to the Spring semester, all applications and supporting materials must be submitted by the October 1st deadline.
 Any application not complete by October 1 may be removed from consideration.